apache/servicecomb-java-chassis/README.md

 - **Native support for OpenAPI**

-  Java Chassis describes the APIs of the microservices via [Swagger](https://swagger.io) natively, to help developers to design microservices that comply to [OpenAPI standard](https://swagger.io/specification/v2/).
+  Java Chassis describes the APIs of the microservices via [Swagger](https://swagger.io) natively, to help developers to design microservices that comply to [OpenAPI standard](https://swagger.io/specification/v3/).

 - **Flexible develop style**

-  Currently Java Chassis allow developers to develop their microservice APIs in `SpringMVC`/`JAX-RS`/`transparent RPC` styles, and to send the request in `RPC`/`RestTemplate` styles.
+  Java Chassis allows developers to develop their microservice APIs in `SpringMVC`/`JAX-RS`/`Transparent RPC` styles, and to send the request in `RPC`/`RestTemplate` styles.
 And there are three kind of build-in transport mode:
   `Rest over Vertx`/`Rest over Servlet`/`Highway`.
 All of these features can be combined and replaced easily, because they are decoupled and all based on the Swagger schema, which can provide high flexibility.